jeff4/bionotes.github.io/_comp/javascript.md

 * *JS Definitive Guide* **Section 5.5 Jumps** (Flanagan p.
 222)
 * Mostly completed Flanagan Chapter 5.
 Onto other chapters in Flanagan.
 * SVP p.
 96 - nested loops.
 Handy method to show an array in "table" format.
 Instead of `console.log(jhArray);`, try `console.table(jhArray);`
+* Next is SVP p.
+104 "looping over objects by coverting the object into an array".
+Use the Object.keys() built-in function.

+## 7/02/2024
+* More on loops in SVP.